agnsal/kobukiROSindigo/README.md

 > A kobuki robot ROS package (for both Gazebo and physical robot) that uses SWI-Prolog modules to take decisions.

+The robot goes around, detects obstacles thanks to bumper sensors and shows what it sees from its point of view. \
 Actually, Prolog integration code is commented because Pyswip library is not compatible with my environment, but you can try it  on your own. \
 You can use SWI-Prolog programs to solve more complex tasks (you can see there a Pyswip example that you can expand).